shichao-an/notes/docs/bd/ch2.md

 ##### **Normalization and denormalization** *

-Relational tables require you to choose between normalized and denormalized schemas based on what’s most important to you: query efficiency or data consistency.
+Relational tables require you to choose between normalized and denormalized schemas based on what's most important to you: query efficiency or data consistency.
 Suppose you wanted to store the employment information.
 The following figure offers a simple denormalized schema.

 [![Figure 2.13 A simple denormalized schema for storing employment information](figure_2.13_600.png)](figure_2.13.png "Figure 2.13 A simple denormalized schema for storing employment information")